thingsdb/ThingsDocs/v0/content/thingsdb-api/users_info.md

 ---
 title: "users_info"
-weight: 186
+weight: 187
 ---

-Returns user information for all users in ThingsDB.
+Returns user information about all users in ThingsDB.

 See the [user_info()](../../thingsdb-api/user_info) function documentation for an example of the exposed user information.